Does your school have a STEM Program?

 Yes.
 NCJHS provides highly individualized counseling throughout the entire college application process that reflects each student’s interests, personality, and academic goals.
 Our college department helps each student find his or her unique path.
 Whether this path leads to a campus within the University of California or California State University systems, an Ivy League university, a small liberal arts college, an art or technical institute, a college in Israel, a two-year community college, or the military, each student is supported and advised throughout his or her journey.

 Do you have a Performing Arts program?

 Yes.
-Students participate in annual musical theatre and drama productions; visual and performing arts festivals; instrumental ensemble and jazz band performances throughout the community; choir performances; the annual JamFest competition for selected local high schools; community exhibitions for high school student artists; and all-school talent shows.
+Students participate in annual musical theatre and drama productions; visual and performing arts festivals; instrumental ensemble and jazz band performances throughout the community; choir performances; the annual JamFest competition for selected local high schools; community exhibitions for high school student artists; and dance competitions.

 My child has a passion for science.
 Are there science education enrichment opportunities?

 Yes.
 Students participate in our Science Academy, an after-school enrichment program exploring the full spectrum of biological and physical sciences.
 Students pursue their passion for science, engage in hands-on learning experiences, and meet with scientists who expose students to some of the latest scientific findings in their respective fields.
 This year’s Science Academy offerings include robotics, marine biology, microbiology, forensic science, food science and colloquium featuring prominent guest MD and PhD speakers.

 Yes.
 Hebrew is a required course for all four years and our Hebrew courses satisfy the language requirement for all colleges and universities.
 Students do not need to speak Hebrew prior to enrollment.
 We have a program geared for students learning Hebrew for the first time as well as classes for students whose Hebrew skills range from beginning to advanced.